CodeRod-Solutions/CodeRod-Solutions/README.md

 **Live**: [switchi.ai](https://www.switchi.ai)

 ### **Client Work**
-Full-stack applications, cloud infrastructure on GCP, enterprise integrations, data pipelines.
+Full-stack applications, cloud infrastructure on GCP, Azure and AWS, enterprise integrations, data pipelines.
 The stuff that needs to work in production.
 Most of it's in private repos.

 ## 💡 My Approach